mariohernandez/training/building-components/hero.md

 # Hero Component

 The Hero component is a more complex component because it contains more fields, logic and it also makes use of previously built components.
-With the Hero we will reuse other components by using twig's [include](https://twig.symfony.com/doc/2.x/tags/include.html) and [Embed](https://twig.symfony.com/doc/2.x/tags/embed.html) statements.
+With the Hero we will reuse other components by using twig's [include](https://twig.symfony.com/doc/2.x/tags/include.html) statements.
 More on this later.

 Whether you are building simple or complex components, the process for getting started is the same; create files for data, markup and styles.
 Let's do this with the hero component.

 First let's take a look at how this component looks so we can identify the different data fields we need.
-As we can see we need an image field, a title field, and a button or call to action.
+As we can see we need an `image` field, a `title` field, and a `button` or call to action.

 ## Let's start